ReactEMG Stroke: Healthy-to-Stroke Few-shot Adaptation for sEMG-Based Intent Detection: EVALUATION

 We evaluate our model in the same way as ReactEMG to capture both standard accuracy measures and measures that better reflect real-time use: \begin{itemize} \item \textbf{Raw accuracy}: fraction of timesteps whose predicted label matches the cue-derived intent label. \item \textbf{Transition accuracy}: fraction of ground-truth intent transitions that are correct under the ReactEMG definition~\cite{ReactEMG2025}, requiring at least one correct prediction of the new class within a short reaction buffer around the transition and error-free maintenance of that class throughout the subsequent maintenance period until the next transition. \end{itemize}

 We report transition accuracy because it is designed to reflect two failure modes that affect online real-time control: (i) delayed switching when the user changes intent, and (ii) brief ``flicker'' during sustained intent that can cause unstable device behavior.
-Raw accuracy can obscure these issues because both delayed onsets and transient mislabels contribute only a small number of frame errors, and long \texttt{relax} periods can dominate the data and inflate accuracy even when \texttt{open}/\texttt{close} commands are unreliable.
-Transition accuracy instead scores each ground-truth intent change as a control event by allowing a short reaction buffer around the transition boundary and then requiring stable, error-free maintenance of the new command until the next transition.
-This yields a stringent but more control-relevant measure of whether a model feels responsive and flicker-free in practice.
+Raw accuracy can obscure these issues because both delayed onsets and flickers contribute to only a small number of per-frame errors, and long \texttt{relax} periods can dominate the data and inflate accuracy even when \texttt{open}/\texttt{close} commands are unreliable.
+Transition accuracy instead treats each ground-truth intent change as an event, allowing a short reaction buffer around the transition boundary and then requiring stable, error-free maintenance of the new command until the next transition.
+This results in a strict but more control-relevant measure of whether a model feels stable and responsive in practice.